modernplace/yolov8crop/README.md

+This tool was made for dataset preparation for LORA training although it could be used for a variety of applications.

 ### How to Use:

 1. **Save the Script:**

    Save the script above as `crop_images_gui_windows.py` on your Windows machine.

 2. **Install Python:**

    * Download Python 3.7 or newer from the [official website](https://www.python.org/downloads/windows/).
    * During installation, make sure to check the box that says **"Add Python to PATH"**.

 3. **Install Required Packages:**

    Open Command Prompt (you can search for `cmd` in the Start menu) and run: